H4HWV2011/msjarvis-public-docs/thesis/19-container-architecture-and-routing.md

 After routing, the container layer produces:

-- **Records marked for immediate evaluation** — Items that pass eligibility checks and have sufficient priority are forwarded to downstream evaluators (21-model LLM consensus, truth validators, or `gbim_query_router` SQL aggregation).
+- **Records marked for immediate evaluation** — Items that pass eligibility checks and have sufficient priority are forwarded to downstream evaluators (22-model LLM consensus, truth validators, or `gbim_query_router` SQL aggregation).
 Their container records carry all necessary context and links to PostgreSQL tables.
 - **Records held back or dropped** — Events may be queued, delayed, rate-limited, or dropped entirely based on policy.
-- **Introspective logs and verification entries** — The system records which paths were chosen, which services were invoked, what PostgreSQL queries were executed, and what the outcomes were. `gbim_query_router` results are logged with full SQL provenance (canonical entity name, parcel count, total area, county scope) so that every landowner answer can be traced to specific rows in `gbim_belief_normalized`.
+- **Introspective logs and verification entries** — The system records which paths were chosen, which services were invoked, what PostgreSQL queries were executed, and what the outcomes were.

 ---